gramlang/gram/README.md

 Normally, all of your CPU cores will be used to build Gram.
 You can override this behavior with the `NPROCS` option.
 For example, you can run `make NPROCS=1` to build Gram with only one core.

+By default, Gram will be built in release mode for maximum performance.
+You can run `make BUILD_TYPE=Debug` to build Gram with debugging information.
+This is useful if you are working on the Gram compiler.

+If you want to remove all of the artifacts created during the build process, run `make clean`.
+Normally, these files are retained so future builds can use them instead of starting from scratch.

 The default installation directory is `/usr/local/bin`.
 You can run `make install PREFIX=path` to install to a different directory.

-The build system creates a directory called `build` for intermediate build artifacts.
-Normally, these files are retained so future builds can use them instead of starting from scratch.
-You can remove them with `make clean`.

 If Gram was installed to the default location, you can uninstall it with `sudo make uninstall`.
 You can uninstall from a different directory with `make uninstall PREFIX=path`.